OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/disc/cnews.md

 ---
 title: cnews
-description: cnews page provides an interface to access customized news from various sectors such as crypto, buybacks, politics, healthcare, and many more, sourced from Seeking Alpha.
+description: "cnews page provides an interface to access customized news from various" sectors such as crypto, buybacks, politics, healthcare, and many more, sourced from Seeking Alpha.
 Users can limit the number of news displayed and select specific news type for display.